1999–2000 Manchester United F.C. season: Transfers

 No players left Manchester United in the 1999 summer transfer window.

 On 21 August, South African midfielder Quinton Fortune signed from Atlético Madrid for a fee of £1.5 million.
 Also arriving were Italian goalkeeper Massimo Taibi and French defender Mikaël Silvestre.
 All three players had slightly different careers at United and all stayed at United for a different number of seasons: Fortune spent seven years at Old Trafford, and his career was mixed; Taibi turned out to be a major flop and left after just one season; Silvestre left in 2008 and had a successful career with United.

-United's only winter departure was Norwegian Erik Nevland, who returned to homeland club Viking Stavanger after two seasons.
+United's only winter departure was Norwegian striker Erik Nevland, who returned to his former club Viking after two seasons.
 Richard Wellens departed on 23 March to Blackpool for a nominal fee.
 John Curtis joined Blackburn Rovers on 31 May for a fee of £1.5 million, while Michael Twiss joined Port Vale on 30 June on a free transfer.

 No players joined United in the winter transfer window, but on 21 May, French goalkeeper Fabien Barthez was acquired.